 The Statement of Accounts contains estimated figures that are based on assumptions made by the Pension Fund about the future or that are otherwise uncertain.
-Estimates are made taking into account historical experience, current trends and other relevant factors.
+Estimates are made taking into account historical experience, current trends, and other relevant factors.
 However, because such factors cannot be determined with certainty, actual results could be materially different from the assumptions and estimate.
-The items in the financial statements at 31 March 2021 for which there is a significant risk of material adjustment in the forthcoming financial year are as follows:
+The items in the financial statements at 31 March 2022 for which there is a significant risk of material adjustment in the forthcoming financial year are as follows:

-Item Uncertainties Actuarial present value retirement benefits of promised Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
+Item Uncertainties Actuarial present value of promised retirement benefits Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
 A firm of consulting actuaries is engaged to provide the Fund with expert advice about the assumptions to be applied.
 Unquoted Private Debt Unquoted private debt investments are valued by the administrators of the specialist pooled Fund using various valuations techniques that require significant judgement in determining appropriate assumptions.
 In recognition that these investments are relatively illiquid and to ensure objectivity in the valuation process the results are then validated by independent administrators.
 Nevertheless, as these investments are not publicly listed there is a greater degree of subjectivity and estimation involved in the valuation process.
-Pooled Investment - Private Debt £15.366m - There is a risk that this investment maybe under or overstated in the accounts.
+Pooled Investment - Private Debt £25.857m - there is a risk that this investment may be under or overstated in the accounts.
+Unlisted Infrastructure For infrastructure preferred equity or infrastructure debt investments held within an Infrastructure equity fund, the method of valuation of assets is market value provided by an approved data provider, unless there is no market, or it does not represent fair value in which case another method will be determined.
+As these investments are also not publicly listed there is a greater degree of subjectivity and estimation involved in the valuation process.
+Pooled Investment - Infrastructure Equity £21.125m - there is a risk that this investment may be under or overstated in the accounts.